Our principles

 These principles have been developed to guide CAPSA’s activities.

-5. People who come to Australia to seek protection should not be transferred from Australian territory to other nations for processing or protection unless there is a firm regional agreement assuring that they will have equivalent rights and support in the countries to which they are transferred, and that they will be promptly resettled if found to be refugees.
+- People who seek Australia’s protection should not be transferred from Australian territory to other countries for the processing of their claims or protection unless there is a transparent bilateral or regional agreement assuring that they will have equivalent rights and support in the countries to which they are transferred, and that they will be promptly resettled if found to be refugees.

-7. People who seek asylum should live in the Australian community.
+- People who seek asylum should live in the Australian community.
 Respect for their humanity demands that they have the right to work, access to basic services, and to some financial support if they cannot find work.
 The financial burden of their support should be accepted by the Government and not be shifted to the community sector.

 *Article 33 of the 1951 Convention relating to the Status of Refugees outlines the principle of non-refoulement.
 According to this principle, parties must not forcibly expel or return (refouler) a refugee to a situation where their life or freedom may be threatened on account of their race, religion, nationality, membership of a particular social group or political opinion.